rs239/schema/docs/source/recipes/index.rst

 =======

-Coming soon: examples of cell-type inference, differential gene expression analysis, batch effect correction.

- For example, Schema can help identify gene whose
+*Note*: the examples in this section currently are skeleton examples without real data.
+We will soon be updating these.
     expression varies across developmental stages *and* is robust across replicates.

-:Example: Correlate gene expression with three secondary modalities.
+**Example** Correlate gene expression with three secondary modalities.

 .. code-block:: Python

     sqp = SchemaQP(min_corr = 0.9) # lower than the default, allowing greater distortion of the primary modality